-The $n > 0$ family is therefore best understood as either a late-universe dark energy model (cosmological regime) or an early-universe quantum cosmology model (Planck regime), but not both (we explore the interpretation of this further down).
 Moreover, for $n > 0$ in the minimal radiation plus $\Lambda_{\mathrm{eff}}$ matter content, the constraint function $f(a) - \beta^{2}F(a)^{2}$ is monotonically decreasing in~$a$, so $C(a)$ has a single classical zero at~$a_{\mathrm{turn}}$ and the forbidden region extends to large~$a$ without a second classical branch on the far side.
-The Big Bang singularity is therefore not resolved classically for $n > 0$, and no Hartle--Hawking or Vilenkin tunneling can give rise to the universe within this minimal model: there is no allowed region at large~$a$ for the wave function to tunnel into.
+The Big Bang singularity is therefore not resolved classically for $n > 0$, and no Hartle--Hawking or Vilenkin tunnelling can give rise to the universe within this minimal model: there is no allowed region at large~$a$ for the wave function to tunnel into.
 Singularity resolution for $n > 0$ would require either matter content beyond radiation and $\Lambda_{\mathrm{eff}}$ or a modification of the commutation relation such that $f - \beta^{2}F^{2}$ becomes non-monotonic.

-For $n<-2$ the commutation relation supports a non-singular bounce at small scale factors $a$, while the case of $n=-4$ gives rise to a the bounce condition that fixes $a_0$ in terms of $\beta$ and the bounce density -- but the cosmological constant fine-tuning remains as in any Planck-scale model.
+For $n < -2$ the commutation relation supports a non-singular bounce at small scale factors, with $n = -4$ giving rise to a bounce condition that fixes $a_{0}$ in terms of $\beta$ and the bounce density.
+The Planck-scale fine-tuning of the cosmological constant persists in this regime.

-A further limitation concerns the $H_0$ tension (see e.g., ~\cite{Kamionkowski:2022pkx}.
-The NC correction enters the Friedmann equation as $+\beta^2 F^2$ on the left-hand side, reducing the expansion rate available from a given energy budget.
-For Planck-anchored $\Omega_m$ and $r_s$, this lowers the inferred $H_0$ relative to $\Lambda$CDM by roughly $1.5\%$ at $\epsilon = 0.1$ — a shift in the opposite direction with respect to the late-universe SH0ES value.
-This is a generic result: $F^2$ is positive-definite, so the NC term subtracts from $H^2$ regardless of the sign of $n$, and for $n>0$ the effective dark energy is quintessence-like ($w_{\rm eff} > -1$), which is known to worsen rather than alleviate the tension.
-The model therefore does not address the $H_0$ tension, and a resolution within this framework would require either modifying the sign structure of the deformation or coupling it to early-universe physics that reduces the sound horizon — neither of which is present in the minimal model.
+A further limitation concerns the $H_{0}$ tension (see e.g.,~\cite{Kamionkowski:2022pkx}).
+The NC correction enters the Friedmann equation as $+\beta^{2}F^{2}$ on the left-hand side, reducing the expansion rate available from a given energy budget.
+For Planck-anchored $\Omega_{m}$ and $r_{s}$, this lowers the inferred $H_{0}$ relative to $\Lambda$CDM by roughly $1.5\%$ at $\epsilon = 0.1$ --- a shift in the opposite direction with respect to the late-universe SH0ES value.
+This is a generic result: $F^{2}$ is positive-definite, so the NC term subtracts from $H^{2}$ regardless of the sign of $n$, and for $n > 0$ the effective dark energy is quintessence-like ($w_{\mathrm{eff}} > -1$), which is known to worsen rather than alleviate the tension~\cite{Lee:2022cyh}.
+The model therefore does not address the $H_{0}$ tension, and a resolution within this framework would require either modifying the sign structure of the deformation or coupling it to early-universe physics that reduces the sound horizon --- neither of which is present in the minimal model.

-\subsubsection{Open questions}
+\subsection{Open questions}